Petrol prices hiked 78 times, diesel on 76 occasions in 2021-’22, Centre tells Parliament

 The minister also told the Rajya Sabha that from April 1, 2021, to July 18 this year, the petrol cost in Delhi has increased by 6.8%, while the price of diesel has risen by 10.8%.

+Commenting on the minister’s statement, Chadha said that rising prices of petrol and diesel have a cascading effect on the prices of other commodities, ANI reported.

+“The Centre made Rs 16 lakh crore through the excise duty imposed on fuel between 2016 and 2022,” he said.
+“The Centre doesn’t even want to address inflation in Parliament.”

-In response to a separate question by Trinamool Congress MP Derek O’Brien, Teli said that the cost of a 14.2-kilogram liquefied petroleum gas cylinder in Delhi increased from Rs 706.50 on April 1, 2019, to Rs 1,053 on July 6 this year.
+Meanwhile, in response to a separate question by Trinamool Congress MP Derek O’Brien, Teli said that the cost of a 14.2-kilogram liquefied petroleum gas cylinder in Delhi increased from Rs 706.50 on April 1, 2019, to Rs 1,053 on July 6 this year.

 The minister also said that the Union government provided subsidy of Rs 24,172 crore on LPG cylinders in 2019-’20 and Rs 11,896 crore in 2020-’21.
 According to provisional data, the government provided a subsidy of Rs 242 crore on LPG cylinders in 2021-’22.